A document needed for construction, renovation, demolition or change in building use, as per Ontario’s Building Code.

-- Higher value of total building permits (building intentions) occurred throughout 2019 and suggest that building activities in Peel will remain positive in upcoming periods.
+- Higher value of building permits (building intentions) in 2019 suggest that building activities in Peel will likely remain positive in the short-to-medium-term.

-At $3.13 billion, the total value of building permits issued in Peel in January – September 2019 was 32.3 per cent higher than the amount recorded in the same period in 2018.
+The total value of building permits issued in Peel in 2019 was $3.6 billion, 23.8 per cent higher than the amount issued in 2018.

 Permits by Sub-Sector

 Both residential and non-residential sectors registered annual growth in total building permit values in 2019 as follows:

 - Residential: up 23.5 per cent to $2.2 billion, the highest in three years; and

 - Non-residential: up by 24.2 per cent to $1.49 billion.